 Pros

-You only need to keep one thing clean, instead of having to clean 2 bathroom accessories.
+You only need to keep one thing clean instead of having to clean 2 bathroom accessories.

 Cons

-Can be quite prone to water damage as it can have grime, mildew, or mold buildup because the materials they’re made of aren’t always waterproof.
+It can be quite prone to water damage as it can have grime, mildew, or mold buildup because the materials they’re made of aren’t always waterproof.

 Pros And Cons Of A Shower Liner And Curtain